Willkommen auf den Seiten des Auswärtigen Amts

 or

-- by providing proof of a credit balance at a German bank in the form of a blocked account in the amount of at least 11,364.- euros with a maximum monthly disposal amount of 947.- Euro, with two (2) copiesFurther information on opening a blocked account in Germany and on the various providers of suitable blocked accounts can be found on our website.
+- by providing proof of a credit balance at a German bank in the form of a blocked account in the amount of at least 11,364.- euros with a maximum monthly disposal amount of 947.- Euro, with one (1) copy

 Some blocked account providers require that your signature on the account opening application be notarized by a German mission abroad.
 If the provider you have selected requires this certification, please make a separate appointment for this.
 We will then retain the signed documents and send them to the financial institution in Germany by registered mail.
 Expenses in the amount of 30,- PLN will be charged for this service.
 In addition, a fee of currently approx. 265,- PLN has to be paid for the certification of signatures.
 The application to the financial institution must be accompanied by proof of the origin of the money to be deposited (so-called „source of funds“) as well as simple copies of a confirmation from your language school and your passport.